OriginCodeAcademy/Meetup/Projects/02-ChipotleMapper/README.md

 ## Description
 ![Chipotle Muh Life](http://media.giphy.com/media/phGm2TPqh25EY/giphy.gif)

 Everybody loves Chipotle.
-We're going to build a small web app that shows you where your nearest Chipotle is.
+We're going to build a small web app that shows users where their nearest Chipotle is.

 ## Scope
 * The app will show the closest Chipotle restaurants based on the users current location.